 Experimental Design and Trial management

-The experiment was arranged in a 7 x 7 simple lattice designs with two replications in 2021 at Wondo Tika.
+The experiment was arranged in a 7 × 7 simple lattice designs with two replications in 2021 at Wondo Tika.
 The plot size was 6.4m2 i.e., with 4m length and 1.6m width.
-A spacing of 40 x 10cm was used.
+A spacing of 40 × 10cm was used.
 Each plot had four rows and the spacing between blocks and between plots was 1m and 0.8m, respectively.
 Two seeds were planted per hill at the depth of 5cm.
 Two weeks after seedling emergence, thinning was carried out living one plant per hill.
 Weeding was done three times by hand and with a hand hoe.

 Data collection